frictionlessdata/frictionless-py/README.md

 inspector.inspect('datapackage.json', profile='datapackage')
 ```

-A profile proceses passed source and options and return it as a dataset containing tables with extras for the following inspection.
+A profile proceses passed source and options and fills dataset with tables and extras for the following inspection.
+If any errors have happened a profile should return a list of them (an empty list otherwise).

 #### Builtin profiles